 From Statistics Explained

-- Data from August 2013.
+- Data from September 2014.
 Most recent data for the reference year 2012: Further Eurostat information, Database.

 Foreign-controlled enterprises play an increasingly important role in the economies of many developed and developing countries, with the level of foreign direct investment consistently increasing over the past few decades.